 High Insulation

 Ceramic itself is an excellent electrical insulator.
 This gives a ceramic core inductor good electrical isolation performance when integrated with multiple windings or other electronic components.
-On some complex circuit boards, such as the power management module on a computer motherboard, strict insulation is required between different voltage lines, and a ceramic core inductor can prevent circuit failures caused by issues like leakage.
+On some complex circuit boards, such as the power management module on a computer motherboard, strict insulation is required between different voltage lines, and a ceramic core inductor provided by leading electronic component manufacturers, can prevent circuit failures caused by issues like leakage.

 Miniaturization and Lightweight